Sikhism and artificial intelligence: Potential uses and ethics

 In 2025, the Shiromani Gurdwara Parbandhak Committee has taken an opposing view over the usage of artificial intelligence for Sikhism, believing that the technology spreads misinformation on the religion, regarding Gurmat (Sikh philosophy), Gurbani (Sikh scripture), Sikh history, and the generation of images depicting Sikh figures.
 The S.G.P.C. has attempted to contact A.I. companies with their concerns and reached out to the central government regarding their concerns.
 The A.I. companies that the S.G.P.C. has expressed a concern with are namely ChatGPT, DeepSeek, Grok, Gemini AI, Meta, Google, VEO 3, Descript, Runway ML, Pictory, Magisto, InVideo, DALL·E 2, MidJourney, DeepAI, and others.
 The S.G.P.C. had earlier lodged a complaint against Dhruv Rathee for their usage of A.I. to generate images of the Sikh gurus.

-Puneet Sahani has utilized A.I. for his projects regarding the Sikh religion.
+Ban

+In a 28 December 2025 ruling, the Akal Takht banned the usage of artificial intelligence, animation, or cinematic imitation to portray Sikh gurus, their family members, Sikh warriors, martyrs, and sacred Sikh ceremonies.
+The SGPC formed a sub-committee and has also contacted AI companies in order to bring compliance to their AI-directives due to the proliferation of AI-content in Sikh social media spaces.
+The Sikh bodies have also requested the local government in Punjab to take action to prevent AI-generated content from depicting Sikh themes.

 Sikh artificial intelligence software

-A Sikh-orientated A.I. software, named KhalsaGPT, claims to be the first Sikh artifical intelligence software, and was launched on 6 June 2023.
+A Sikh-orientated A.I. software, named KhalsaGPT, claims to be the first Sikh artificial intelligence software, and was launched on 6 June 2023.
 It was developed by Daljit Singh, Ranbir Singh, and Rupinder Singh.
+KhalsaGPT was created to be a text-only educational platform, that does not permit generation of images depicting Sikh gurus or verses from the Guru Granth Sahib.
+However, development of KhalsaGPT has been paused since mid-2025.
 Another software, Sikh GPT also claims to be the first A.I. dedicated to Sikhism.
+Gianiji is a Sikh AI software developed by SAGE Khalsa which bridges the gap between languages and allows participants to ask questions and receive a response based on Sikh scripture.
+SikhNet and Gurbani Library have introduced AI-aided translation.